krishnan-mani/acCRRedit/HOW-TO.md

 - Step 4: Monitoring and cleanup

+Provided that the spot bid is successful, the desired number of EC2 instances will be provisioned and they may take several minutes to generate, and then put files into the 'source' s3 bucket.
+This should not take more than 30 minutes overall, but YMMV.

 ```bash
 # Inspect the source bucket for files copied in by the 'put-files-in-s3' EC2 instance fleet

 $ aws --region ap-south-1 s3 ls s3://my-source-bucket/files/

 ```
-You can delete the stack that was provisioned to create a fleet of EC2 instances to generate the files
+You can delete the stack that was provisioned to create a fleet of EC2 instances to generate the files.

 - Step 5: Monitor the progress of S3 CRR.